bccp/DeepUQ/README.md

 The notebooks should be ready to plug and play (preferantially on a GPU).
 The module folder contains our pretrained generative model that the notebooks need to access.
 Each notebook contains essentially the same code but operates on a different data corruption example.
 We have added detailed comments to one of the notebooks ([here](https://github.com/bccp/DeepUQ/blob/master/notebooks/ImageCorruptionMNIST_masknoise05_SVI.ipynb)).

 ### Contributors
-Vanessa Boehm
-Francois Lanusse
-Uros Seljak
+Vanessa Boehm, Francois Lanusse, Uros Seljak

 ### References
 Posterior Analysis: